Mindful/site-3/content/blog/posts/vocabulary-optimization/index.md

 slug = "/blog/vocabulary-optimization"
 date = "2025-02-16"
-title = "Onion = Cry Vegetable: Generating compound words for artificial languages"
+title = "Onion = Cry Vegetable: Generating compound words for artificial languages" description = "Using Monte Carlo Tree Search to try and generate vocabularies of compound words that can be used in artificial languages"
 +++

 One of the things that struck me about learning Japanese is that once you know a decent number of kanji, there are a lot of words you can read and understand without ever having seen before.
 This is because kanji often convey specific meanings: the word for building (`建物`) is `build`+`thing`, confidence (`自信`) is `self`+`believe`, etc. In some cases you can even guess the kanji of a word you hear for the first time, and get to its meaning that way.